 Espanol – Catholic Radio: Acercándose a la Comunidad Hispana The United States Spanish-speaking population is growing by leaps and bounds.
 You can reach out to your Spanish-speaking listeners by utilizing free, well-produced Spanish programming.
 This brochure gives information on Spanish programming available.

 - CRA Engineering Services One of the most difficult aspects for many starting a Catholic radio station is understanding the technical aspects of broadcasting a signal and setting up a tower.
-The CRA offers engineering services to its members at an extremely reasonable rate.
-This brochure explains the CRA’s engineering services.
+The CRA has negotiated discount rates with highly qualified engineers.
+Contact us for a referral.

 - Effects of Catholic Radio Catholic radio is touching hearts, converting souls, and drawing the faithful deeper into their Faith.
 Conversion stories and testimonies from listeners have been overwhelming.
 This brochure highlights conversion stories from Catholic stations across the nation.